|

 at RV shops, and of course mail order.
 Class F fuses are generally used

-to the battery.
+directly to the battery.
 Otherwise a holder is necessary.
-While fuses are easy
+While fuses

-to find, good holders are harder to come by.
-Mail order may be the best
+are easy to find, good holders are harder to come by.
+Mail order may be

-bet.
-Match fuses to loads by fusing to 25% to 50% more than the maximum
+the best bet.
+Match fuses to loads by fusing to 25% to 50% more than

-and the length of run.
+current and the length of run.
 This is very important.
-If there is
+If there is any

-any doubt, use oversize wire.
-Keep wire runs short to limit
+doubt, use oversize wire.
+Keep wire runs short to limit voltage drops.

-white LEDs.
+are white LEDs.
 A good compromise is compact fluorescent lights.
+They

-They come in 12-volt DC, but the AC ones are the most common
+come in 12-volt DC, but the AC ones are the most common and least

 Inverters